 - When the default path from step 2 is executed, it’s possible for a duplicate would have been created — but this would be caught by step 4, so we want to return that response.

-In sticking with best practices for MuleSoft architecture we created a process API based on the FHIR patient standard for reusability.
+Aligned with MuleSoft recommended best practices, we created a process API for FHIR patient resource.
+This reusable API design is included in the Accelerator for Healthcare.
 That architecture shown here represents our finished service.
 The Salesforce experience API sends the new patient to be mapped to the FHIR patient data model and finally passed to the source systems API to create the patient.
 The result is that the new patient’s identifier is returned to the UI in Salesforce.

 By implementing this solution, we successfully gave our contact center agents the ability to create a patient in Salesforce.
 This implementation saves them time as they no longer have to go to the EMR system to complete this step which was one of their “must-haves.”
 From a technology standpoint, we added an asset that can be reused for other use cases which will save us time and resources for future projects as we won’t have to build this asset from scratch.